A Simple Recipe for Language-guided Domain Generalized Segmentation: Limitations and perspectives

-We show in~\cref{fig:qual_failure} failure cases in rare conditions, which include extreme illumination or darkness, low visibility due to rain drops on the windshield, and other adverse conditions (\eg snowy road).
+\paragraph{Failures conditions.} We show in~\cref{fig:qual_failure} failure cases in rare conditions, which include extreme illumination or darkness, low visibility due to rain drops on the windshield, and other adverse conditions (\eg, snowy road).
 While \method improves over the baseline, the results remain unsatisfactory for safety-critical applications as it fails to segment critical objects in the scenes (\eg, car, road, sidewalk, person etc).
+We leave for future research the generalization to the above mentioned conditioned.
+One possible direction could be to design specific methods for specific corner conditions (\eg,~\cite{halder2019physics,lengyel2021zero}), although we highlight this is orthogonal to generalization.

-We leave for future research the generalization to these rare cases.
-One possible direction could be to design specific methods for specific corner conditions (\eg~\cite{halder2019physics,lengyel2021zero}), which is orthogonal to generalization.
+\paragraph{Stylization.}At the heart of \method lies the assumption that unseen target distributions could be covered by augmenting the mean and standard deviation of the low-level features.
+While the correlation between ``style'' and these parameters has been shown in previous research~\cite{pan2018two,zhou2021domain}, we believe that the hypothesis stating that the domain shift could be described only by these parameters over-simplifies generalization.
+Moreover, \method does not handle or provide an estimation of uncertainty, which is crucial for both classes in and outside the label set for the application at hand.